guidance-guarantee-programme/pension_guidance/content/leave_pot_untouched.md

 As with every investment the value of your pot could go up or down.

-Your provider may charge you a penalty fee if you don’t start taking your pension when you reach your selected retirement age.
+%Your provider may charge you a penalty fee if you don’t start taking your pension when you reach your selected retirement age.%

+## Scams

+If someone contacts you unexpectedly about getting money out of your pot before you’re 55, it’s nearly always a pension scam.

 {::options parse_block_html="true" /}
 <div class="next-steps next-steps--leave-pot-untouched">

 ## Next steps

 Ask your pension provider the following questions: